rhrimon/canoe_take_home_assessment/readme.md

 *Inside the folder titled `Question 1` you will find two SQL files.
 The file titled `create_db_and_data` contains the queries for creating the table and adding test data into them.
 These queries should be ran first.
 The second file titled `query` contains the actual queries to organize the data.
 These queries should be ran after the database has been created and populated with test data.*

 ### THOUGHTS
 This was an interesting question, with many different potential approaches to take.
-I ultimately decided to use SQL, and came to a solution using PostGres and a little bit of Python.
+I ultimately decided to use SQL, and came to a solution using PostGreSQL and a little bit of Python.
 After creating the database and tables, the first real challenge was generating enough test data to simulate a real world scenario as outlined in the problem.
 With every game loser putting in only $10 it would take a little while until the ultimate goal of $800 was reached.

 Pythons random module was a huge help here and with the following code I was able to quickly and easily generate 100 unique employee IDs, then pick from that pool of employee IDs to generate 200 random selections with duplicates to use as potential players in the game nights, and 200 random selections of either `TRUE` or `FALSE` for whether or not they were winners: